jackhamondpro/jackhamondpro.github.io/projects/advanced-solutions/what-is-a-kzm/index.md

 ## Introduction

 Google Earth, ArcGIS, QGIS, Google Maps, Worldwind, Bing Maps, and other geospatial softwares use KMZ files.
 What exactly is a KMZ?
 A KMZ is simply a compressed version of KML file.
 It is essentially a ZIP archive that contains a KML file and other associtated resources (images, icons, etc.).
-This is extremely useful to know becuase KML is an XML format.
+This is extremely useful to know because KML is in XML format.
 I will explain what all of this means later.